stefanvstein/testify/README.md

 `eval-as-use` evaluates content of each test-comment in a new tear-off namespace and refer to the current namespace as referring by use, as depicted blow.
 All public functions are available.
 The tear-off namespace is deleted after each test-comment

-`run-eval-all` evaluates all forms in namespace in another tear-off namespace.
+`eval-all` evaluates all forms in namespace in another tear-off namespace.
 All vars are available, including private, except that they belong to the new temporary tear-off namespace.
 The tear-off is removed after each test-comment.
 The whole namespace is evaluated before test-comments are evaluated.
 The test-comment is simply a comment during initial evaluation.

 Since these tests are automated, any exception thrown will stop the process.
 All remaining test-comments will be ignored up on a thrown exception.